fazleyazdan/Playwright-with-javascript/README.md

 ### Run Tests:
-* there are two ways we can create and run tests.
+* There are two ways we can create and run tests.
 1) write test script using codegen
 2) write test script by us